antonioortegajr/comic-cube/readme.md

 BUILD ORDER:

 1: database
-using mongo
+using - mongo

 2: api
+useing - express

 3: mobile app
+using - react or meteor

-4: owner desktop
+4: owner desktop portal
+using - depends on above

 5: marketing site